Managing the Critical Risks of Using E-Signature for Remote Use Cases

 - Enterprise-wide requirements

 As the e-signature market continues to mature and as businesses move beyond their initial set of use cases, organizations need to prepare for an e-signature enterprise strategy to support the inevitable business requests and avoid overlapping, inconsistent, and redundant solutions.
-This means that organizations need to understand use cases and requirements from all corners of the business and be in a position to evaluate the vendor’s ability to meet those requirements.
+This means that organizations need to understand use cases and requirements from all corners of the business and be in a position to evaluate the vendor’s ability to meet those requirements through implementation methods.

 Over years of enterprise-wide deployments, we have learned there are many ways to achieve enterprise digitization with e-signatures.
 OneSpan has developed a Center of Excellence for delivering integrated applications with central governance.
 We help our customers understand how to build once and scale across all business lines and departments.
 Our methodology and best practices are built on more enterprise deployments and shared services implementations than any other provider in the market.